 Edo.
 Yahei Asano. no date. [circa1785].
 Stock ID #160893

 Large coloured manuscript map of the world.
-Measures 100 x 151cm.
-This spectacular, large coloured map is a late Edo (early 19th century) copy by an unknown artist of the woodblock map by Nagakubo Sekisui (1717-1801) which was published in 1785, which in turn was based on Matteo Ricci's world map published in ten editions between 1584 - 1610.
+Relief is shown pictorially.
+100 x 151cm.
+This spectacular, large coloured map is a late Edo (early 19th century) copy by an unknown artist of Nagakubo Sekisui's woodblock map published in 1785.
+This map was based on Matteo Ricci's world map published in ten editions between 1584 - 1610.

 The cartographer and polymath, Nagakubo Sekisui, a Confucian scholar from Mito was active as a mapmaker from 1770 onward.
 He made many popular maps which were published in a number of editions.
 His mapping, which was considerably more accurate than his predecessors, advanced the science of cartography in Japan.
 Nagakubo Sekisui's maps were the first Japanese maps to use longitudinal lines, which, though inaccurate due to the lack of knowledge of astronomy, was a breakthrough in Japanese cartography and this was later improved on by Ino Tadataka.
 Sekisui's Sankai Yochi Zenzu was enormously popular and was published in many editions in varying sizes through to the middle of the 19th century.